beatrizsmesquita/data-mining/README.md

 FINAL GRADE: Assignment1: (**to be assigned**); Assignment2: (**to be assigned**); Assignment3: (**to be delivered**); Exam: (**to be assigned**).
 FINAL MARK: (**to be assigned**)

-Due to the file sizes here are the assignments done:
+Due to the file sizes here are the projects:
 Assignment1: https://drive.google.com/drive/folders/1I5UYz4aEyJ_T6xvUS0_vWkV0DjArH22o?usp=share_link (**Frequent itemsets and association rules; Similar items**)
 Assignment2: https://drive.google.com/drive/folders/1YY2ndcoccN_T6Qoct0uSXIyLxWfM0jWF?usp=share_link (**Clustering and Collaborative Filtering**)